Children in Lebanon are enduring crisis on top of crisis.

 The cost of the escalating crisis on Lebanon’s children

-Since the conflict escalated between the State of Palestine and Israel in October 2023, Lebanon has been enduring a rise in cross-border conflict.
+Since the conflict escalated between the State of Palestine and Israel in October 2023, Lebanon has been enduring a rise in cross-border conflict, displacing tens of thousands of children and their families.

 Latest statements from UNICEF

-Since the conflict between Israel and State of Palestine escalated in October 2023, there has been an increase in hostilities at the Lebanon and Israel border.
+Since the conflict between Israel and State of Palestine escalated in October 2023, there was an increase in hostilities at the Lebanon and Israel border, resulting in airstrikes in Beirut.

 The cost of the crisis on children